gbdevw/unofficial-pulsar-k8s-bookies/README.md

 The current provided way to deploy Apache Pulsar Bookies uses a Demon Set to deploy one bookie on each node of your K8S cluster and HostPath volumes to provide local storage needed by the bookies.
 This method poses several potential problems :

-1. You cannot choose which nodes are eligible for bookie scheduling
+1. You cannot choose which nodes are elligible for bookie scheduling
 2. You cannot choose the number of bookies you deploy nor the number of bookie each node will host
 3. HostPath requires that you can use a directory/partition/disk the same way one each node.
 This is not always true
 4. HostPath do not use K8S mechanisms to manage storage (Persistent Volumes & Persistent Volume Claims)